Abraham Sofaer

-Abraham Isaac Sofaer (1 October 1896 – 21 January 1988) was a Burmese-born British actor who began his career on stage and became a familiar supporting player in film and on television in his later years.
+Abraham Isaac Sofaer (1 October 1896 – 21 January 1988) was a British actor.
+He began his career on stage and became a familiar supporting player in film and on television in his later years.

-Life and career
+Early life and education

-Although Sofaer was born in Rangoon, Burma (then a part of the British Empire), he was descended from Baghdadi Jews.
-The son of a very successful merchant, Isaac Sofaer (who established the Sofaer Building, Rangoon, which still stands today), he was educated locally at the Diocesan Boys’ High School.
+Sofaer was born in Rangoon, Burma (present-day Yangon, Myanmar) — then a part of the British Empire.
+His father was Isaac Sofaer, a successful architect and merchant of Baghdadi Jewish origin (who established the Sofaer Building, Rangoon, which still stands today), who had emigrated to British Burma from Iraq as a child.

+Soafer was educated locally at the Diocesan Boys' High School.
 His education continued in England, and he initially worked as a school teacher in Rangoon and later in London.

+Career

-Sofaer began his acting career on the London stage in 1921, but soon he was alternating between theatre productions in London and New York.
+He began his acting career on the London stage in 1921, but soon he was alternating between theatre productions in London and New York.
 He appeared in the 1933 musical He Wanted Adventure alongside Bobby Howes.
 In 1935, he gained widespread attention on Broadway portraying Prime Minister Benjamin Disraeli in Victoria Regina.

 During the 1930s he also began appearing in both British and American films.
 Among his more prominent performances were his dual role as the Judge and Surgeon in Powell and Pressburger's A Matter of Life and Death (1946) and as Saint Paul in Quo Vadis (1951).

 He also appeared on television from its earliest days in the late 1930s and on radio, including a small part in Dorothy L. Sayers' The Man Born to Be King.